niels-numbers/laravel-locale-routing/readme.md

-# Laravel Localization
+# Laravel Locale Routing

-This package is the maintained continuation of [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization).
-I (Adam Nielsen) was a collaborator on the original package, and since @mcamara has moved on, I am now maintaining it as version v3.

-The purpose remains the same: detect the user’s preferred language from the request
-and redirect to the correct localized URL.
+Detect the user’s preferred language from the request and redirect them to the correct localized URL.
+You can hide the default locale in the URI or translate your URIs.

 ---

-## What does this package do?
+## Example how this works

-Example:

 - User visits `example.com`
-- Language is detected from request as German → redirect to `example.com/de`
+- Language is detected as German → redirect to `example.com/de`
-- Otherwise fallback (e.g. English) → `example.com/en`
+- Otherwise fallback to English → `example.com/en`

-You can optionally **hide the default locale**.
-If `en` is default, the main URL stays `example.com` instead of `example.com/en`.
+You can choose to hide your default locale.
+For example, if `en` is the default locale,  the main URL stays `example.com` instead of `example.com/en`.

+On the first visit to `example.com` (without a locale), the package will try to detect the language from the request.
+The result is stored in the session or a cookie (configurable) and used for all future requests.

-Behind the scenes, each route is registered twice:
+Behind the scenes, each route is registered twice: once with a `{locale}` placeholder, and once without.

-- `/example-route`
-- `/{locale}/example-route`

-Once a language is stored in the session or cookie, requests without a locale are redirected to the stored language — unless it’s the default locale with hidden prefix, in which case no redirect occurs.
+You don’t need to worry about this — just keep using the `route(...)` helper as usual - we do the mapping to the correct route behind the scenes.
+This is compatible with `ziggy` out of the box.
+The package takes care of the rest, enabling automatic redirects, URL translation,
+and full compatibility with Laravel’s route cache.

 URL translations are also supported.

 > Note: This package does not make Eloquent models translatable.
 > For that, see [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable).

-## Routing approach
+## Background

+This package is the maintained continuation of [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization).
+I (Adam Nielsen) was a collaborator on the original package, and since @mcamara has moved on, I am now maintaining it as version v3.

-The [original package](https://github.com/mcamara/laravel-localization) generated dynamic routes, which caused cache and compatibility issues.
+The [original package](https://github.com/mcamara/laravel-localization) generated **dynamic routes**, which led to cache and compatibility issues.
+[laravel-localized-routes](https://github.com/codezero-be/laravel-localized-routes) solved this by generating **static routes for each locale** (N× per definition).

-This maintained version introduces a new design: each route is registered **twice** —
+This package takes a **middle path**: each route is registered **twice** —
 once with a `{locale}` placeholder, and once without (using a `no_prefix.` name).
-This is a clean alternative that supports route caching and avoids duplication per locale.
+This avoids dynamic routing issues while keeping the number of routes manageable.

 ## Do I need this package?